2022 year in review: Roe vs. Wade, War in Ukraine, losing Queen Elizabeth II

 "I can't think of anybody on that day who didn't want people to get out of the Capitol ... particularly once the violence started," Cipollone said.

-LGBTQ rights have come under attack in right-wing states, with several restricting access to gender-affirming care for transgender individuals and banning discussion of gender and sexuality in classrooms.
+LGBTQ rights have come under attack in conservatice states, with several restricting access to gender-affirming care for transgender people and banning discussion of gender and sexuality in classrooms.

-According to Human Rights Campaign 32 trans people have been violently killed in 2022 alone and 300 were killed since 2013.
+According to the Human Rights Campaign, 32 trans people have been violently killed in 2022 alone and 300 were killed since 2013.

 While the law does not actually bar use of the word "gay," it requires teachers to reveal to parents if their children have "come out" -- or revealed -- to them that they are LGBTQ, as well as barring classroom instruction on sexual orientation and gender identity with children younger than third grade.